Kinto/kinto/docs/tutorials/first-steps.rst

         }
     }

-By default the creator is granted sole administrator privilees (see ``write`` permission).
-In order to allow collaboration additional permissions will need to be granted.
+By default the creator is granted sole administrator privileges (see ``write`` permission).
+In order to allow collaboration additional permissions will need to be added.

 In our case, we want people to be able to create and share tasks, so we will create a ``tasks`` collection with the ``record:create`` permission for